rashidis/rashidis.github.io/_pages/cv.md

   * Conveying the results and driven insights to the stakeholders.

 **Achievements:**
-  * Improved multiple factors within AGL by initiating several Gen-Al proof of concepts and deployed them to production.
+  * Initiatiated several Gen-Al proof of concepts on knowledge retrieval for organization units and deployed them to production.
   * Achieved a 50% reduction of pilot-to-production duration by developing commercially viable in-house Python packages and toolkits aimed at enhancing team performance and streamlining the data science experience.
   * Decreased the MTTR (Mean Time to Resolve) of ML models' maintenance and support tickets by 70% through establishing logging and model monitoring pipelines.
   * Eliminated ingestion pipeline failures entirely by establishing a DataBricks feature store for the organization, integrating PySpark, MLOps stacks, asset bundles, and Unity catalogue.<br>